José Antonio Kast: 2021 presidential campaign

 In 2018, Kast confirmed his intentions of running for president in the 2021 Chilean general election.
 In this election, he ran under his own Republican Party along with candidates for the Chamber of Deputies and Senate, unlike in his previous presidential candidacy in 2017, in which he ran as an independent.
 Kast formed the Christian Social Front, a political pact to present a list of candidates from the Republican Party and the Christian Conservative Party.
 Kast has held campaign proposals that have been controversial.
 He supports the pardoning of former Pinochet officials of "advanced age", which would generally include all officials imprisoned.
 He also proposed banning abortion, fusing the Ministry of Women and Gender Equality, remove Chile from the United Nations Human Rights Council and building more prisons.

 During his campaigning, Kast used the slogan "make Chile a great country", which was compared to Donald Trump's Make America Great Again slogan, with some supporters wearing Make America Great Again apparel at his events.
 Kast did not participate in the Chile Vamos presidential primary, which was won by Sebastián Sichel.
 Sichel was considered as the main right-wing candidate in the polls at the beginning of the election.
 However, after the first debate on television, Kast started to surpass Sichel and became the top candidate on the right.
-He received the most votes in the first round of the election, nearly 28% of total votes cast, and he qualified for the run-off against Gabriel Boric.

-Following his success in the first round, Kast garnered the support of most of Chile's right-wing groups, including President Sebastián Piñera.
+He received the most votes in the first round of the election, nearly 28% of total votes cast, and he qualified for the run-off against Gabriel Boric.Following his success in the first round, Kast garnered the support of most of Chile's right-wing groups, including President Sebastián Piñera.
 Internationally, Kast has found solidarity with other right-wing figures, signing the Madrid Charter – a document condemning left-wing groups in Ibero-America authored by the far-right Vox party of Spain – beside other international signatories; Rafael López Aliaga of Peru, Javier Milei of Argentina and Eduardo Bolsonaro of Brazil, the son of President Jair Bolsonaro.
-On 30 November 2021, Kast began to make international connections during his campaign, meeting in Washington, D.C. with Republican United States Senator Marco Rubio, the Chilean ambassador to the Organization of American States and at least twenty American business executives invested in Chile, including María Paulina Uribe of PepsiCo and Joel Velasco of UnitedHealth Group.
+On 30 November 2021, Kast began to make international connections during his campaign, meeting in Washington, D.C., with Republican United States Senator Marco Rubio, the Chilean ambassador to the Organization of American States and at least twenty American business executives invested in Chile, including María Paulina Uribe of PepsiCo.

+On 18 December, the former presidential candidate of the Party of the People, Franco Parisi, endorsed José Antonio Kast.
+This followed the results of an internal party consultation where members chose to support Kast with 61.41% of the votes, compared to 6.58% who favored Gabriel Boric.

+In the second round of the election, held on 19 December, Kast received 44.13% of the votes, losing to Gabriel Boric, who garnered 55.87% of the votes and became Chile's new president.
 On 19 December 2021, Kast conceded defeat after losing to Boric in the run-off and promised "constructive collaboration".
+Kast became the first candidate since 1999 to lead the presidential election in the first round but lose the runoff.